MarioSMB/modpack/mod/quake/README.md

 If you wish to use the experimental Abyss of Pandemonium mission pack, you'll need the following instead:
 `set sv_missionpack_impel 1`

+If you wish to use the Dimension of the Machine mission pack, you'll need the following instead:
+`set sv_missionpack_mg 1`